 About the workshop

-The goals of this two-day CLIFF-GRADS workshop are to build students' capacity in low emissions development and the estimation of greenhouse gas (GHG) emissions in agriculture, contribute to the formation of a network of young professionals, and provide an opportunity to attend a global science conference and network with leading scientists.
-This meeting is organized to introduce methods and tools of modeling GHG emissions and mitigation, the development of GHG inventories and career and professional development to the CLIFF-GRADS fellows.
-In addition, the workshop will provide a platform for CLIFF-GRADS fellows to present their research work, discuss and refine their methodologies, and conduct professional networking.
+The goals of this two-day CLIFF-GRADS workshop were to build students' capacity in low emissions development and the estimation of greenhouse gas (GHG) emissions in agriculture, contribute to the formation of a network of young professionals, and provide an opportunity to attend a global science conference and network with leading scientists.
+This meeting was organized to introduce methods and tools of modeling GHG emissions and mitigation, the development of GHG inventories and career and professional development to the CLIFF-GRADS fellows.
+In addition, the workshop provided a platform for CLIFF-GRADS fellows to present their research work, discuss and refine their methodologies, and conduct professional networking.